 - Challenge gender stereotypes from an early age

 - Ensure LGBT people and different families form part of inclusive RSE and other curriculum areas

 - Make LGBT people visible in aspects of school life including library books, positive posters and special events

 - Work with other schools and organisations to meet the needs of pupils, including the provision of information and support

 All staff, not just LGBT staff, can be important role models for all young people by talking positively about LGBT people.

 The Wiltshire Healthy Schools programme asks schools to provide evidence that RSE meets the needs of all pupils and that action is taken to address discriminatory language.
-Addressing the needs of LGBT pupils forms part of PSHE education training for school staff and governors.
+Addressing the needs of LGBT pupils forms part of PSHE education training for school staff.